Have you ever heard of integrated marketing communication?

 Advertising is also still alive and well.
 You can advertise on social media, a website, and on search engines.

-You can use search engine optimization (SEO) to help raise your profile on the search engines.
+You can use search engine optimization (SEO) to help with visibility in search engine results.

 This is all on top of the traditional advertising and PR tactics that have been used for decades.